Improving Intrinsic Exploration with Language Abstractions: Results

-Language not only denotes meaningful features in the world; its lexical and compositional semantics also explains how actions and states relate to each other, which could be used by our methods.
+Language not only denotes meaningful features in the world; its lexical and compositional semantics also explain how actions and states relate to each other.
 For example, in L-AMIGo, an agent might more easily \emph{go to the red door} if it already knows how to \emph{go to the yellow door}.
-Similarly, in L-NovelD, training the RND network on the message \emph{go to the yellow door} could also lower novelty of similar messages like \emph{go to the red door}, which might encourage an agent to cover a semantically broader language space.
-To check this hypothesis, we run ``one-hot'' variants of L-AMIGo and L-NovelD where the semantics of the language goals/states are hidden to the models: each unique goal is replaced with a one-hot identifier (e.g.\ \emph{go to the red door} $\rightarrow$ 1, \emph{go to the blue door} $\rightarrow$ 2, etc) but otherwise functions identically to the original goal.
+Similarly, in L-NovelD, training the RND network on the message \emph{go to the yellow door} could lower novelty of similar messages like \emph{go to the red door}, which might encourage exploration of semantically broader states.
+While our primary focus is not on whether agents can generalize to new language instructions or states, we are still interested in whether these semantics improve exploration for extrinsic rewards.

-Figure~\ref{fig:onehot} shows results comparing L-AMIGo and L-NovelD to their one-hot variants.
-We make two observations. \textbf{(1)} One-hot goals actually perform quite competitively, demonstrating that the primary benefit of language in these tasks is to coarsen the state space, rather than provide fine-grained semantic similarity relations between states. \textbf{(2)} Nevertheless, L-AMIGo is better able to exploit semantics, with a more significant improvement in aggregate performance over one-hot goals, in contrast to L-NovelD, which shows less of a difference.
-We leave for future work a more in-depth exploration of what kinds of environments might stand to gain more from semantics in language-guided exploration.
+To check this hypothesis, in Figure~\ref{fig:onehot} we run ``one-hot'' variants of L-AMIGo and L-NovelD where the semantics of the language annotations are hidden: each message is replaced with a one-hot identifier (e.g.\ \emph{go to the red door} $\rightarrow$ 1, \emph{go to the blue door} $\rightarrow$ 2) but otherwise functions identically to the original message.
+We make two observations. \textbf{(1)} One-hot goals actually perform quite competitively, demonstrating that the primary benefit of language in these tasks is to abstract over the state space, rather than provide fine-grained semantic relations between states. \textbf{(2)} Nevertheless, L-AMIGo is able to exploit semantics, with a significant improvement (.20 absolute, 32\% relative) in aggregate performance over one-hot goals, in contrast to L-NovelD, which shows no significant difference.
+We leave for future work a more in-depth investigation into what kinds of environments and models might benefit more from language semantics.